Curious about Mormons and their beliefs?

 When adults attend the temple for the first time, they then make the habit of wearing temple “garments” under their clothing.
 Both men and women wear them every day as underwear and they look like a white undershirt and biker shorts.
 They’re considered sacred to members of the LDS church (which is probably why you don’t hear a lot about them) and represent our commitment to the promises we make with God in the temple.
 Here’s a more in-depth explanation about temple garments.

 5. You may have seen a pair of Mormon missionaries walking or biking around (often in white shirts, ties and little black name tags).
 Missionary work is very important to the LDS church because we believe in sharing what is most important to us!
 Young members of the LDS church are encouraged to serve as full-time missionaries at the age of 18 or 19, which entails leaving their home and dedicating their lives to the gospel for 18 or 24 months.
 I was sent to Russia as a missionary at the age of 21 and lived there for a year and a half!
+Before this happened, I had to go through a series of lds temple recommend questions, which is said to determine your level of worthiness within the Mormon church.
+We also have to keep a commitment to the church once we get baptised.
 It was the best thing I’ve ever done (besides becoming a mother, of course).
 Many people don’t know that missionaries do NOT get paid, nor do they receive any compensation for their work.
 They actually pay their own way and many save for years to be able to afford to go.

 6. Most active Mormons adhere to very strict values, including the Word of Wisdom.
 This is a code of health that counsels us to not use alcohol, drugs, tobacco, coffee or black tea.
 We also tend to dress pretty modestly, use clean language and avoid taking the name of God in vain.
 Of course no one is perfect, but it’s pretty important to us to live in a way that would please God!